PeterKottas/react-bell-chat/README.md

     // Your JSX...

     <ChatFeed
-      messages={this.state.messages} // Boolean: list of message objects isTyping={this.state.is_typing} // Boolean: is the recipient typing hasInputField={false} // Boolean: use our input, or use your own showSenderName // show the name of the user who sent the message bubblesCentered={false} //Boolean should the bubbles be centered in the feed?
+      messages={this.state.messages} // Array: list of message objects authors={this.state.authors} // Array: list of authors
+      isTyping={this.state.is_typing} // Boolean: is the recipient typing inputField={undefined} // Your custom input element
+      showAvatar // show the avatar of the user who sent the message bubblesCentered={false} //Boolean should the bubbles be centered in the feed?
       // JSON: Custom bubble styles
       bubbleStyles={